-Internal Load, External Load and Pole Efficiency Index (PEI) in Cross-Country Skiing
+Internal Load, External Load and Pole Force Ration (PFR) in Cross-Country Skiing

-Internal Load, External Load and the Pole Efficiency Index (PEI) in Cross-Country Skiing
+Internal Load, External Load and the Pole Force Ration (PFR) in Cross-Country Skiing

 Dan Kuylenstierna — 2025-05-01

-There are several ways to measure the load the body is exposed to during physical exertion.
+There are several different ways to quantify the load the body is exposed to during physical exercise.
 These can be divided into measures of internal load and external load.
-Internal load refers to how hard the body is working, while external load refers to the work the body is performing.
+Internal load refers to how hard the body is working, while external load refers to the work performed by the body.

 Examples of metrics that reflect the body’s internal load include heart rate, lactate, and oxygen uptake (VO2).
-Of these, VO2 is also a measure of capacity (work ability).
-Even though VO2 indicates work capacity, it is not a direct measure of performance.
-To compare performance, we need a measure of external load.
-The best measure of external load is work per unit of time — that is, power (watts).
+Of these, VO2, unlike the other two, is also a measure of capacity (work capacity).
+Even though VO2 is a measure of work capacity, it is not in itself a measure of performance.
+To compare performance we need measures of external load.
+The best measure of external load is work performed per unit time — i.e., power (watts).
 Power is proportional to VO2 through the body’s efficiency.
-Simply put, external power can be increased either by raising internal work capacity (VO2) or by increasing efficiency.
+Put simply, this means that external power can be increased either by increasing internal capacity as measured by oxygen uptake, or by improving efficiency.

 How Skisens Measures Power

-Skisens power is based on measuring pole force and multiplying it by speed.
-Because the pole force axis is not aligned with the direction of travel, we also apply a factor called the Poling Efficiency Index (PEI), defined as the ratio between force in the direction of travel and the pole axis force.
-In practice, PEI is not known at the individual level and is set to a constant value of PEI = 0.6 in the Skisens interface — a typical value for a trained skier skiing at controlled speed on light terrain.
+Skisens power is computed by measuring the force in the pole and multiplying it by speed.
+Since the pole axial force is not aligned with the direction of travel, we also apply a factor that we call the poling-efficiency index (PFR), known in Swedish as stavriktningsindex.
+It is defined as the ratio between the force component in the direction of travel and the pole axial force.
+In general, PFR is not known on an individual level and is therefore set in the Skisens interface to a constant value, PFR=0.6, which is a typical value for a trained skier moving at controlled speed on gentle terrain.
 This is, of course, an approximation.
-In reality, PEI varies with technique and intensity, which means that Skisens power does not fully overlap with external power as measured in cycling.
+In reality, PFR varies with technique and intensity, which means that the power measured by Skisens does not always coincide with external power as typically measured in cycling.

-Because Skisens power does not directly correspond to external power, we need to think differently about data interpretation compared to cycling.
-A skier showing higher Skisens power is not automatically a better skier.
-One contributing factor to high Skisens power may be a lower PEI.
-However, Skisens power has been shown to correlate extremely well with internal load—better than external power, which in skiing is highly dependent on incline versus flat terrain.
+The fact that Skisens power does not perfectly overlap with external power means that we need to interpret the measured data somewhat differently than in cycling.
+It is not necessarily the case that a skier with higher Skisens power is a better skier.
+A contributing factor to high Skisens power can also be a lower Pole-force-ratio.
+However, it has been shown that Skisens power correlates extremely well with the body’s internal load — in fact much better than external power, which in skiing depends strongly on whether one is skiing uphill or on flat terrain.

 Example: Constant External Power

-Figure 1 shows Skisens power overlaid with speed for a skier on a treadmill holding a constant external power of 200 watts across different combinations of speed and incline.
-Notice how heart rate is higher when Skisens power is higher, even though external power is the same.
-To exclude accumulated fatigue, the test was conducted in both directions—first starting at high speed (Figure 1a), then low speed (Figure 1b).
-In both cases, it is clear that both heart rate and Skisens power depend on speed.
-Both increase at high speed, with a tendency to increase in steeper incline, creating a “sweet spot” where Skisens power is lowest.
+As an example, Figure 1 shows Skisens power overlaid with speed for a skier on a treadmill who maintains a constant external power of 200 W under different combinations of speed and incline.
+Note how heart rate is higher when Skisens power is higher, even though the external power is the same.
+To exclude the influence of accumulated fatigue, the test was performed in both directions, i.e., the skier first started at high speed (Figure 1) and then at low speed.
+In both cases it is clear that both heart rate and Skisens power depend on speed.
+In particular, both increase at high speed, but there is also a tendency for an increase in steep incline, suggesting a “sweet spot” where movement economy is best.
+Using Skisens power for intensity control instead of heart rate has a major advantage because the former responds much more quickly to changes in load.

-The variations in Skisens power seen in Figure 1 can be translated into variations in PEI.
-This is illustrated in Figure 2, which also shows the protocol of varying speed and incline.
-Behind these variations are technique differences, reflected in Skisens key metrics: impulse, frequency, and contact time, shown in Figure 3.
+The variations observed in Skisens power in Figure 1 can be translated into variations in PFR.
+This is illustrated in Figure 2, which also shows the protocol with variations in speed and incline.
+Underlying the PFR variations seen in Figure 2 are technique-related changes that can be reflected in Skisens key metrics: impulse, cycle rate, and ground contact time, shown in Figure 3.

-Figure 1.
-Skisens power and heart rate at constant 200 watts under varying speed and incline.
+Figure 1: Skisens power and heart rate for a skier maintaining a constant external power of 200 W under different combinations of speed and incline.

-Figure 2.
-Variations in Skisens power with speed and incline under constant external power.
+Figure 2: Variations in Skisens power with speed and incline during constant external power. (a) Skisens power and poling-efficiency index (PFR). (b) Speed and incline protocol throughout the test.

-Figure 3.
-Variations in impulse and frequency with speed and contact time.
+Figure 3: Variations in impulse and cycle rate with speed (a), and speed and poling efficiency as a function of ground contact time (b).

 Figure 4.
-Contact time compared with the modeled PEI.
+Contact time compared with the modeled PFR.

 Interval Example